Fourth R National Scale Up Study

-We are currently in Phase III of our research project.
-Phase III focuses on the continued expansion in reach of our multi-faceted programming.
-There is an emphasis on creating the conditions for sustainability by addressing scale up factors and readiness and fit in the Northwest Territories, Alberta, Saskatchewan, Ontario, and Nova Scotia.
-Our research objectives include evaluating the successes and barriers to scale up in different delivery system contexts and developing an assessment for schools and divisions to provide suggestions to build organizational capacity.
+We have just completed Phase III of our research project in September 2018.
+Phase III focused on the continued expansion in reach of our multi-faceted programming.
+There was an emphasis on creating the conditions for sustainability by addressing scale up factors and readiness and fit in the Northwest Territories, Alberta, Saskatchewan, Ontario, and Nova Scotia.
+Our research objectives included evaluating the successes and barriers to scale up in different delivery system contexts and developing an assessment for schools and divisions to provide suggestions to build organizational capacity.